 - About A-State

 The Dean B. Ellis Library employs currently enrolled students who are seeking part-time student positions.
-Most of the hiring takes place during the beginning of the fall and spring semesters, but other positions may become available throughout the semesters, if needed.
 Students are allowed to work during the interim, breaks, and holidays, since the library is open year round.

 How to Apply